wamae-ndiritu/alx-low_level_programming/0x0B-malloc_free/README.md

 ](./3-alloc_grid.c) - Creating a function that returns a pointer to a 2 dimensional array of integers.
 The prototype: `int **alloc_grid(int width, int height);` and each element of the grid should be initialized to 0.
 The function should return NULL on failure.
 If width or height is 0 or negative, return NULL. *It is worth noting that when allocating memory for a 2D array, using `malloc(width * height * sizeof(int))` will allocate a single block memory block*.
 If you therefore try to access `arrayName[i][j]` might return a *segmentation fault*.

+[4.
+It's not bragging if you can back it up](./4-free_grid.c) - Creating a function that frees a 2 dimensional grid previously created by your alloc_grid funtion.